newetard/computer-graphics-lab/README.md

 # computer-graphics-lab
-lab assignments and other work, includes cpp files
+lab assignments and other work, using opengl